• Skip to primary navigation

 Never look a gift horse in the mouth

-I was surprised to learn this meant to not accept a gift without questioning.
-I always thought it meant to be thankful no matter where it comes from.
+I was surprised to learn that this meant not accepting a gift without questioning it.
+I always thought it meant being thankful, no matter where it comes from.

-His great-grandfather said it’s like when a man is buying a horse that looks good on the outside but then he checks his teeth and finds it to not be what it was supposed to be.
+His great-grandfather said it’s like when a man buys a horse that looks good on the outside, but then he checks its teeth and finds it not to be what it was supposed to be.
 If you look too closely at the gift horse, you may change your opinions of the gift and the giver.

 Above all else, farming is a life of hope